Dale Brockman Davis

-Dale Brockman Davis (born 1945) is a Los Angeles–based African-American artist, gallerist and educator best known for his assemblage sculpture and ceramic work that addresses themes of African American history and music, especially jazz.
+Dale Brockman Davis (born 1945) is an American visual artist, gallerist and educator based in Los Angeles.
+He was best known for his assemblage sculpture and ceramic work that addresses themes of African American history and music, especially jazz.
 Along with his brother, artist Alonzo Davis, he co-founded Brockman Gallery in Leimert Park.
 Through the gallery and his broader community work, Davis became an important promoter of African-American artists in Los Angeles.

-Biography
+Early life and education

-Davis was born in Tuskegee, Alabama on November 11, 1945.
+Davis was born on November 11, 1945, in Tuskegee, Alabama.
 He moved to Los Angeles in 1956.

-He studied at Los Angeles City College before earning his B.F.A. at the University of Southern California.
+He studied at Los Angeles City College, before earning his B.F.A. at the University of Southern California.
 There he studied with noted ceramist F. Carlton Ball.

 He would eventually move beyond vessels and other traditional ceramic forms, instead focusing on sculpture.
 He was inspired by assemblage art scene that emerged in Los Angeles's African-American community following the Watts Rebellion of 1965.

-He did graduate work towards his M.F.A. at the University of California, Los Angeles but stopped the program after encountering resistance towards his assemblage style.
+He did graduate work towards a M.F.A. degree at the University of California, Los Angeles but stopped the program after encountering resistance towards his assemblage style.

-Davis also worked as an art teacher and chairman of the art department at Dorsey High School.
+Davis worked as an art teacher and chairman of the art department at Dorsey High School.

 Brockman Gallery

-Dale and Alonzo Davis ran Brockman Gallery from 1967 to 1989.
-They were inspired to found the gallery after a consciousness-raising road trip across the United States and Canada in 1966.
+Davis and his brother Alonzo Davis founded and operated Brockman Gallery from 1967 to 1990.
 They named the gallery after their grandmother, Della Brockman.
 They showcased the work of African-American artists from Los Angeles and elsewhere, provided them with a rare opportunity to exhibit and sell their work in Los Angeles's segregated art scene.
-Included among their list of local artists were: Charles Wilbert White, Betye Saar, John Outterbridge, Noah Purifoy, Tim Washington, Doyle Lane, and Marion Epting.

-By the early 1970s, the brothers had transformed the gallery into a broader community art space and hosted a festival in Leimert Park.
+By the early 1970s, the brothers had transformed the gallery into a broader community art space, and hosted a festival in Leimert Park.
 In 2019, Davis donated the Brockman Gallery Archive to the Los Angeles Public Library.